Articles

 Does gold tarnish?

-Pure gold does not tarnish.
-However, lower karat gold contains strengthening metals that may react over time when exposed to moisture, chemicals, or sweat.
+Pure gold does not tarnish, but lower karat gold contains other metals that may react over time when exposed to moisture, chemicals, or sweat.
+Gentle cleaning and proper storage help maintain shine and brilliance.

 Is white gold hypoallergenic?